kmesh-net/website/blog/kmesh-1.2-release/index.md

 This is the feature that makes half of everything else in this release possible.

 Before v1.2.0, Kmesh had no real handle on DNS.
 It worked alongside the cluster's DNS resolution flow but couldn't intercept or influence it.
-That ceiling showed up everywhere in ServiceEntry limitations, in dual-engine mode constraints, in the gap between what Kmesh could theoretically govern and what it could actually reach.
+That ceiling showed up everywhere in ServiceEntry limitations, in dual-engine mode constraints, and in the gap between what Kmesh could theoretically govern and what it could actually reach.

 ![DNS Proxy](./images/dns-proxy.png)

 v1.2.0 adds a proper DNS proxy.
 Kmesh now intercepts DNS resolution requests for services it manages and maintains its own internal domain-to-address mapping table.
 This means Kmesh knows what's being resolved, when, and can act on it.
-If you've ever hit a wall with Kmesh and external service management, this is the PR that tears it down.
+If you've ever hit a wall with Kmesh and external service management, this is the feature that tears it down.

 ### Enhanced IPsec